junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > They were trying so hard to keep Dean alive, but if that stupid, stubborn human being really put his mind to it, there were still so many ways he could harm himself or even kill himself.
 A rope, a piece of broken glass, a hidden blade they didn't capture, name his pick.
 >
-> Castiel found his breath caught and his heart pounding hard in a way he never knew before.
-He opened the door of the panic room with hands that would have been trembling if he wasn't using his grace to force them steady to unlock the bars.
+> *Please tell me you aren't so stupid.
+Please not that.
+Don't you dare...*
 >
-> The room looked empty when he stepped in, just like he feared.
-Cas scanned around in a worrisome rush.
+> Castiel didn't realize his mind started praying, his hands not as stable as they used to be when he fumbled for the handle.
+They would have been trembling if he wasn't using his grace to force them steady enough to unlock the bars.
 >
-> Dean stepped out from the shadow and called his name calmly.
-The next thing he knew, Dean triggered the angel banishing sigil on the opposite cabinet door.
+> His breath was caught and his heart pounded hard in a way he never knew it could, when he stepped in.
 >
+> The room looked utterly empty and messed up, just like he feared.
+Blood pounded through his veins so loudly that he could barely hear his own thoughts.
+>
+> *Dean, what have you done?*
+>
+> Cas scanned around the room in a rush, his heart so worried that it was very literally hanging under his throat.
+>
+> That was exactly when Dean stepped out from the shadow and called his name calmly.
+>
+> Cas swiveled toward him with a huge relief.
+But the next thing he knew, Dean triggered the bloody angel banishing sigil on the opposite cabinet door.
+>
-> The light from the sigil brightened up like burning sun and tore the angel from his current existence.
+> The light from the sigil brightened up like a burning star and tore the angel from his current existence.
 Cas realized in that split second that he had never mentioned to the humans (Dean, in particular) that, being blast away by the sigil was as painful to angels as being shot by a torpedo in the chest and pushed by it until landed a thousand yards away as a bird.
 >
 > That was why every time they used the sigil, the attacked angels would have to take quite some time to catch their breath from disorientation and any potential hurt before flying back.
+And if they were already wounded or weak, the sigil and the impact of collision might potentially cause them permanent harm, or even death.
 >
+> But Dean didn't know any of that.
+>
+> And the beam from the sigil started pouring on him.
+Cas felt his wings got torn out forcefully from behind his back, stretched to their limits, almost like tearing them away from him alive.
+Castiel screamed as he was blown away.
+>
-> Cas was thrown ruthlessly into the dirt, bashing a muddy hole on the ground of some forest.
-The leaves had helped the eventual landing, but his body and true form both ached tremendously.
+> He was thrown ruthlessly into the dirt, bashing a muddy hole on the ground of some forest.
+The leaves had helped the eventual landing, but his body and grace both ached tremendously.
 His wings shivered behind him as he tried to push himself up from the earth.
-His shoulder was twisted because it hit a rock and his leg was bleeding.
+His shoulders were twisted because he hit a rock and his leg was bleeding.
 >
-> Cas staggered, and closed his eyes, forcing the rapidly draining grace split a drop to repair the vessel and stop the distracting pain.
+> Cas staggered, and closed his eyes, forcing the already rapidly draining grace to split a drop to repair the vessel and stop the distracting pain.
 His head buzzed with noise that was probably also a side effect of a very physical concussion as he tried to tune into angel radio.
 >
 > That was when he heard the reflection in the homeless prayer's head saying loudly, "Oh My goodness lord, you're Dean Winchester."
 And the second wave of prayer came right after it.
 >